OCA/reporting-engine/report_py3o_fusion_server/README.rst

 Py3o Report Engine - Fusion server support
 ==========================================

 This module was written to let a py3o fusion server handle format conversion instead of local libreoffice.
+If you install this module above the *report_py3o* module, you will have to deploy additionnal software components and run 3 daemons (libreoffice, py3o.fusion and py3o.renderserver).
+This additionnal complexiy comes with several advantages:

+* much better performances (libreoffice runs permanently in the background, no need to spawn a new libreoffice instance upon every document conversion).
+* ability to configure PDF export options in Odoo.
+This will allow you to generate:
+  * PDF forms
+  * password-protected PDF documents
+  * PDF/A documents (required by some electronic invoicing standards such as Factur-X)
+  * watermarked PDF documents

 Installation
 ============